tuomasj/tuomasj.github.io/domain-guide/index.markdown

 ---
 layout: post
-title: "Frequently Asked Questions about Internet Domain Names and Websites"
+title: Frequently Asked Questions about Internet Domain Names and Websites
 ---

 I regularly find myself in conversations where people ask me questions about internet domain names and websites.
 Where to buy them?
 Are they actually useful?
 How do I get a website running on a domain?